Project Organization

 • Unit tests are meant to confirm that individual operations are working as expected (e.g. PagedList calculations).
 Additionally, you can test business flows to make sure logic paths are properly tested (e.g. a business process in a feature handler doesn't usually need an expensive integration test).
 Use these as much as possible for efficiency, but don't over mock things either.

 • Functional tests are meant to check an entire slice of functionality with all the code running together.
 These are generally more involved to write and maintain, but with this project setup, our controllers are essentially just routers to our feature queries and commands, so we have already done the meat of our testing in our integration tests.
-This means that our functional tests can generally just confirm that we are getting the expected responses from our routes and we can call it a day.
+This means that we can minimize the amount functional tests that we need to write and generally just need to lean on them for a select few use cases.
+Primary, this will be use cases that need to be tests with the API running and can't just use the service collection.
+This might be hitting an HTTP endpoint, using a background service like Hangfire, or using a message bus like RabbitMQ.

 Shared Kernel

 Starting with v0.13, Wrapt projects will support a shared kernel.
-This means that you can have a class library that can store domain level abstractions like DTOs, exceptions, and roles (if using auth).
+This means that you can have a class library that can store domain level abstractions.

 ⚠️ Be careful what you put in here as it will be coupled to all of your boundaries!